Is all cloth wiring dangerous?

 2) The cloth-rubber combination has a low thermal resistance and can melt or catch fire when the wires overheat.

 Thermoplastic insulation was introduced in the 1950s for wiring, and it has a higher thermal resistance than the cloth-rubber.
 The cable bundle was still wrapped in cloth and, although the newer insulation is safer, it can be difficult to differentiate from the older wiring.
-It’s important to be able to tell the difference, because insurance companies do not want to write homeowner’s policies on old homes with cloth-rubber insulated wiring because of the fire risk, but consider the thermoplastic insulated wire in a cloth-sheathed cable acceptable.
+It’s important to be able to tell the difference, because some insurance companies do not want to write homeowner’s policies on old homes with cloth-rubber insulated wiring because of the fire risk, but consider the thermoplastic insulated wire in a cloth-sheathed cable acceptable.
+Others consider cloth-covered wiring okay as long as the cloth/rubber insulation is not deteriorated.

 Newer non-metallic cable has a nylon/plastic sheathing and an example is at the yellow arrow above.
 Also, since 1986, the formulation for the thermal resistance of the plastic insulation was improved to withstand a temperature of 90º C (equivalent to 194º F).